 245. Modern China since 1850.
 (3h) Study of modern China from 1850 to the present, focusing on the major political, economic, and cultural transformations occurring in China during this period within the context of modernization, imperialism, and (semi) colonialism, world wars and civil wars, revolution and reform, and the ongoing processes of globalization.
 (CD)

-246. Japan before 1800.
-(3h) Survey of Japanese history from the earliest times to the coming of Western imperialism, with emphasis on regional ecologies, economic institutions, cultural practice, military organization, political ideology, and foreign relations.
-(CD)
+246. Japan before 1600.
+(3h) Survey of Japanese history from the earliest times to the last great age of the samurai, with emphasis on political institutions (court and samurai), economic trends, cultural and religious practices, elite literature, and foreign relations.

 254. American West to 1848.
 (3h) The first half of a two-semester survey course of the North American West, from roughly 1400 to 1850.
 Topics include indigenous trade and lifeways, contact, conflict, and cooperation between natives and newcomers, exploration and migration, imperial geopolitical rivalries, and various experiences with western landscapes.